NemKasza/Phishing-email-analysis/README.md

 * Analyst assessment
 * Recommended response and investigation steps

-The reports are based primarily on static analysis of the provided emails.
+The reports are based primarily on static analysis of the provided email.
 Findings that require dynamic analysis or additional telemetry are identified as such.

 ---